ibm-cloud-docs/vmwaresolutions/archiref/vcsiks/vcsiks-arch-overview-infrastructure.md

 Within the vCenter Server instance, the customer VMSs are deployed to dedicated NSX Edge Services Gateways (ESG) and Distributed Logical Routers (DLR).

-The ESG is configured with a SNAT to allow outbound traffic, enabling internet connectivity to download the ICP prerequisites and connectivity to GitHub and Docker or a web-proxy can be used to provide the internet connectivity.
+The ESG is configured with a source NAT rule (SNAT) to allow outbound traffic, which enables internet connectivity to download the ICP prerequisites and to connect to GitHub and Docker.
+Alternatively, you can use a web-proxy for internet connectivity.
 The ESG is configured to access DNS and NTP services via the private network.
-Integration to the IKS instance is available via
-{{site.data.keyword.cloud_notm}} networking between the vCenter Server instance and IKS.
+Integration to the IKS instance is available via {{site.data.keyword.cloud_notm}} networking between the vCenter Server instance and IKS.

 ## vCenter Server components